haerimhwang/haerimhwang.github.io/_posts/tools/2021-02-11-English-constructional-diversity-analyzer.md

 * It can take 1 to 3 minutes to open the application depending on the performance of your device because it installs a few natural language processing packages.
 <br>

-* When you use this analyzer for your research, please cite:
+* When you use this application for your research, please cite:
-    `Hwang, H., & Kim, H. (2022).
+    `Hwang, H., & Kim, H. (2023).
 Automatic analysis of constructional diversity as a predictor of EFL students’ writing proficiency.
-Applied linguistics. (online first)`
+Applied Linguistics, 44(1), 127–147. https://doi.org/10.1093/applin/amac046`

      `Hwang, H., Choe, A., & Zenker, F. (2020).
 Construction Counter: A tool to measure (nonnative) language development.
 Brown Bag Series, University of Hawai‘i at Mānoa, Honolulu, USA.
 (April 16)`